MileHacker Logo

 Accessibility

-All public areas are generally accessible for pedestrians and cyclists, but some older infrastructure can present challenges.
+All public areas are generally accessible for pedestrians and cyclists, some older infrastructure might create obstacles.

 Safety Tips for Walkers & Cyclists